-How are you incorporating integrated marketing in your 2019 marketing program?
+This integrated marketing checklist will help you incorporate integrated marketing in your 2019 marketing program.
 Sure, we know that this year’s buzz-word is omni-channel – but the key is integrating your marketing to deliver that omni-channel marketing experience.

 This Integrated Marketing Checklist covers strategies you should consider for customer acquisition.

-- Retargeting: when a prospect interacts with content on a media site or searches on a specific term, a sequence of follow-up ads, known as retargeting, should show up as they visit other sites.
+Automate this to start after a prospect interacts with content on a media site or searches on a specific term.
+A sequence of follow-up ads, known as retargeting, should show up as they visit other sites.
 Many people refer to this as “stalking” a prospect.
 For example, if you’ve ever clicked on an ad for shoes on-line, you know you will see other ads for shoes every time you open up your Facebook.

 When a prospect subscribes to an email newsletter or calls into the office to ask about a service, you should have a welcome strategy in place.
 This might include using a sequence of email, direct mail and follow up phone calls to start to develop rapport and educate the customer about the brand or product.
 Bottom line, we are looking to generate a sale and you have to start somewhere.

 After a customer clicks on a link in an email or interacts repeatedly with content on a site, do you have a way to interact with them?
 Is there an automated workflow that triggers email, direct mail or a phone reminder about what they were looking at?

 Reducing online attrition